 Although all qualitative research shares a common goal, there are several types of research approaches you can use, as shown in the image below.

 Ethnographic researchers enter the participants' natural environment to understand how they use a product.
 This provides context and cultural insights into the everyday lives of customers.

 Narrative research involves in-depth interviews and document analysis.
 Typically, one or two participants are interviewed over a long period of time — from weeks to months to years.

-Narrative research is particularly helpful when creating buyer personas and a customer journey map.
-Since you're following the customer experience from start to finish, you can learn everything you need to know about your average consumer and outline every significant interaction a customer has with your business.
-You can then use this information to resolve pain points and optimize interactions for customer delight.
+Since you're following the customer experience from start to finish, you can use this information to resolve pain points and optimize interactions for customer delight.